-The Kimberleys hold many ancient secrets, with a deep rich human history and heritage dating back at least 50,000 years.
+The Kimberley in Western Australia hold many ancient secrets, with a deep rich human history and heritage dating back at least 50,000 years.
 ‘The Kimberleys’ and ‘the Kimberley’ are used synonymously to describe this stunning region.
 The term ‘the Kimberleys’ became popular due to the separate development of the East and West of the region (therefore- two Kimberleys).
-The Kimberleys have an intriguing geological matrix with incredible habitat and bio diversity, while displaying some of Australia’s most striking land forms and natural features.
+The Kimberley has an intriguing geological matrix with incredible habitat and bio diversity, while displaying some of Australia’s most striking land forms and natural features.

-Located in the far North West of Australia, The Kimberley Region totals 420,000 square kilometers, or 162,000 square miles.
+Located in the far North West of Australia, The Kimberley Region totals 420,000 square kilometres, or 162,000 square miles.
 Not just a single feature, rather a country in itself combining countless dramatic features and remote wilderness areas.
-As a simple comparison, the Kimberleys are similar in size to the country of Spain, with a language diversity broader than that of the European Continent.
+As a simple comparison, the Kimberley region is similar in size to the country of Spain, with a language diversity broader than that of the European Continent.
 The intimacy in which Charter North 4WD Safaris understand the Kimberley allows us to provide our clients with an unparalleled Kimberley Tour experience.

 - The Kimberleys are one of the most geologically, ecologically and biologically diverse regions on our planet, dominated by mountain ranges, plateaus and savannas